mavryk-network/taquito/website/versioned_docs/version-19.0.0/sapling.md

 ## How to prepare an unshielded transaction?

-An unshielded transaction allows sending tokens from an address (zet) to a Tezos address (tz1, tz2, tz3).
+An unshielded transaction allows sending tokens from an address (zet) to a Tezos address (mv1, mv2, mv3).
 The `prepareUnshieldedTransaction` method of the `SaplingToolkit` takes a single `ParametersUnshieldedTransaction`.

 The `ParametersUnshieldedTransaction` is an object made of:
-- a `to` property, which is the destination  account (tz1, tz2, tz3)
+- a `to` property, which is the destination  account (mv1, mv2, mv3)
 - an `amount` property, which is the amount to shield in tez by default
-- an optional `mutez` property that must be set to true if the specified amount is in mutez rather than tez
+- an optional `mumav` property that must be set to true if the specified amount is in mumav rather than tez

 The `prepareUnshieldedTransaction` method returns the crafted Sapling transaction parameter but does not perform any change on the shielded pool.
 A subsequent step where the Sapling transaction parameter is submitted to the smart contract must be done to retrieve the tokens from the pool.